1.800.557.2841

 The Culture

-Spanish Influence: Spanish colonization left an indelible mark on Peru.
-Colonial architecture, seen in cities like Lima and Arequipa, is a testament to this legacy.
+Spanish colonization also left an indelible mark on Peru.
+Colonial architecture, seen in cities like Lima and Arequipa, is a testament to this.
 The fusion of Spanish and indigenous influences gave rise to a unique art form known as "mestizo art," combining European techniques with Andean themes.
+The majority of Peruvians today are Catholic, and religious festivals play a significant role in the country's cultural calendar.
+Semana Santa (Holy Week) and the Feast of Corpus Christi are marked by elaborate processions and rituals.

-Cultural Celebrations: Peru boasts a plethora of colourful festivals throughout the year.
+That being said, Peru boasts a plethora of colourful festivals throughout the year.
 Inti Raymi, the Inca Festival of the Sun, and Qoyllur Rit'i, a pilgrimage to a sacred glacier, offer glimpses into ancient traditions.
 In contrast, contemporary festivals like Mistura celebrate the country's culinary diversity.

-Music and Dance: Music and dance are integral to Peruvian culture.
+Music and dance are integral to Peruvian culture.
 From the rhythmic beats of Afro-Peruvian music to the highland melodies of the Andes, the country's musical diversity is astounding.
 Traditional dances like marinara, huayno, and the famed marinara limeña reflect the nation's rich cultural tapestry.

 Travel Stories